Colin Philp Jr.

 Colin Philp Jr. (24 October 1964 – 25 December 2021) was a Fijian sailor.
 He competed in the Finn event at the 1988 Summer Olympics.
+He came from a prominent Fijian sailing family: his older half-brother Anthony Colin Philp and younger brother David Philp both competed in the 1992 Summer Olympics in the Soling class, with Anthony Colin Philp also competing at the 1988 Summer Olympics; and his nephew Anthony Stephen Philp represented Fiji in five consecutive Olympic Games from 1984 to 2000.

-His father, Colin Philp Sr., also competed in the Olympics.
-He died from liver failure in Australia on 25 December 2021, at the age of 57.
+Colin died from liver failure in Australia on 25 December 2021, at the age of 57.